Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

-The inversion is carried out in two multiscale frequency-domain cycles, each spanning the range 3--12~Hz with a 0.5~Hz frequency increment.
-For frequencies below 7~Hz, we perform 20 iterations per frequency, while frequencies above 7~Hz use 10 iterations.
-The final particle ensemble obtained at the end of the first cycle is used as the initial ensemble for the second cycle.
+The inversion is carried out in two multiscale frequency-domain cycles over the 3--12~Hz band (Table~\ref{tab:settings_combined}), with the final ensemble of the first cycle warm-starting the second.
+During the model update, the water layer is assumed known and is held fixed in the gradient calculation.
+In addition, the updated particles are projected onto a feasible set defined by velocity bounds derived from prior information (Table~\ref{tab:settings_combined}), which prevents nonphysical updates.
 To investigate the effect of data coverage on the posterior distribution, we run three acquisition configurations with $N_s = 17$, $34$, and $68$ sources uniformly distributed along the surface.
-In all acquisition configurations, a Ricker wavelet with a dominant frequency of 8~Hz is used as the source signature, and we employ 114 receivers that are uniformly spaced at intervals of 150~m along the surface.
-The inversion follows a multiscale frequency continuation strategy \citep{BunksEtAl1995}.

-Figure~\ref{fig:marm-results-Means} shows the evolution of the conditional mean velocity estimate across inversion cycles and frequencies, organized by cycle-frequency (rows) and source number (columns).
-In the first cycle at low frequencies (3--5~Hz), the conditional mean recovers only the large-scale background structure of the model.
-As higher frequencies are introduced and the inversion advances into the second cycle, structural details such as dipping reflectors, anticlines, and lateral velocity contrasts become progressively sharper.
-The relative model error decreases systematically across cycles for all source configurations.

-The corresponding pointwise posterior standard deviation is presented in Figure~\ref{fig:marm-results-Stds}.
-Early in cycle 1, the uncertainty is broadly distributed across the model.
-As the inversion progresses through the frequency schedule and into cycle 2, the standard deviation decreases throughout the model---most notably in the shallow section, where the surface acquisition provides strong illumination.
-The uncertainty remains persistently elevated at depth and near the model boundaries, reflecting the inherent limitations of surface-based seismic acquisition for resolving deep structure.
+The source signature and receiver geometry are common to all three configurations (Table~\ref{tab:settings_combined}).